Office hours: Tuesday, 12:00 pm - 14:00 pm

 6 + 6

-Digital advertising laboratory
+Laboratory on Digital advertising

 The laboratory, which was developed with lecturers from Google Italy, focuses on operational management of digital communication campaigns.
 It allows students to learn how to correctly market products and services on the web through SEO strategies and display advertising, with the goal of maximizing return on investment.

-Web reputation and sentiment analysis laboratory
+Laboratory on Web reputation and Sentiment analysis

-Laboratory on Virtual reality and metaverse: store design & management
+Laboratory on virtual reality and metaverse: store design & management

 The course delves into the structure and definition of the metaverse and virtual reality by focusing on the tools and software for creating VR environments and on digital marketing strategies for the metaverse, in order to develop a store design project in VR.